indraneelpatil/GraphPlanning/README.md

  + 2D Cost Map
     - [X] CostMap class as derived class of OGMap class
     - [X] Initialise all costs to default values
-    - [ ] Inflate OG Map obstacles in the cost map
+    - [X] Inflate OG Map obstacles in the cost map
     - [X] Visualise Cost Map using marker array
     - [X] what should be default cost value of cost map cells
+ + Dijkstra's Planner
+    - [X] Adapt search queue to priority queue
+    - [X] track movement costs
+    - [X] Visualise the frontier,explored nodes and final path

 Edit the document or wiki page and use the - [ ] and - [x] syntax to update your task list.